dcasey07/sephora-reviews/README.md

 ## Recent Updates
 I uploaded the resources, starter code, and some files that we'll need to develop later on.
 Please make sure you all create a branch on the github and always pull from main before beginning to work on anything to avoid issues with staying up to date on commits.
 Always upload to your own branch so the changes can be checked over first when pull requests are made.

-To create a new branch use the following, filling in what you want to call it after the -b `git checkout -b thenameofyourbranch`
+To create a new branch use the following, filling in what you want to call it after the -b:

+`git checkout -b thenameofyourbranch`

 To push your files to your branch, use the following, filling in whatever you named your branch:

 `git push -u origin thenameofyourbranch`

 **Some notes about the files:**